Back

 Organisations need to fully grasp the far-reaching consequences that a data breach could have on their business if they want to mitigate risk and defend against attack.

-Some of the more damaging consequences of a data breach include:
+Some of the more damaging consequences of data breach include:

 The financial impact of a data breach is undoubtedly one of the most immediate and hard-hitting consequences that organisations will have to deal with.
-According to a recent study by the Ponemon Institute, the cost of a data breach has risen 12% over the past five years to £3.2m on average globally.
+According to IBM’s Cost of Data Breach Report 2023, the average cost of a data breach reached an all-time high in 2023 of USD 4.45 million.
+This represents a 2.3% increase from the 2022 cost of USD 4.35 million.

 Costs can include, compensating affected customers, setting up incident response efforts, investigating the breach, investment in new security measures, and legal fees, not to mention the eye-watering regulatory penalties that can be imposed for non-compliance with the GDPR (General Data Protection Regulation).